U.S. flag

 Mechanism of disease causation.
 Loss of function

 TRAPPC2-specific laboratory technical considerations.
 TRAPPC2 contains six exons with the translation start site in exon 3.
 The exon and multiexon deletions (see also HGMD in Table A) would not be detected in heterozygous females by sequence analysis (see Table 1).
 Sequence analysis should include flanking intronic sequences, which is customary to evaluate splice junctions.
-This is particularly important with TRAPPC2, as there is an expressed pseudogene which is devoid of introns [Gécz et al 2000].
+This is particularly important with TRAPPC2, as there is an expressed pseudogene that is devoid of introns [Gécz et al 2000].

 Chapter Notes